jamietanna/sarahseewhy.github.io/_posts/2019-02-15-reflection-week-7.md

 date: 2019-02-15
 ---

+What happened to week 6 notes?
+A long weekend away with my best friend exploring Brighton, that's what happened.

 This week: experimenting with the Google Calendar API, colouring outside the traditional pairing lines, and what I cant' let go of tech or otherwise.

 ### Update on semantic meeting names